 And yet, cover letters are a crucial step in the U.S. job search process, giving you the opportunity to showcase your skills and demonstrate why you are the best candidate for the role.
 After sending more than 100 applications and receiving no response, I was getting desperate.
-My luck changed when a friend of mine introduced me to Upwardly Global, and I took their online training on How to Write a Cover Letter.
+My luck changed when a friend of mine introduced me to Upwardly Global, and I registered for their online training on how to write a cover letter.
 Suddenly, I knew exactly what to do to write an effective cover letter, and soon enough, the interviews started rolling in!

 Cover letters should act as a bridge between your work experience and the job description.
 Each cover letter should be tailored to focus only on the skills and experience required in the job description.